Alabama Communities Of Excellence

 How does Alabama Communities Of Excellence spend its money?

 Alabama Communities Of Excellence directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Alabama Communities Of Excellence tax-deductible?